Hazardous Areas Classifications Explained

 Atmospheres contain combustible carbonaceous dust with more than 8% total entrapped volatiles or that have been sensitized by other materials so that they present an explosion hazard.

-Our Project Managers are available to assist you in selecting an HMI that meets your operation's requirements.
+Whether for C1D1, C1D2, C2D1, or C2D2, VarTech Systems' experienced Project Managers are available to assist you in selecting a computer, monitor, or workstation that meets your operation's requirements.

 1. NEC Code, Article 500.1